 ETrade might also be a good option for anyone looking for mobile trading.
 Etrade’s phone and tablet apps let you trade mutual funds and trade after hours.

 A Few Final Thoughts

-With few exceptions, traders of all stripes should have no problem choosing TradeKing as their preferred platform.
+With few exceptions, some of the client reviews highlight the fact that TradeKind might be suitable for a wide range of investors with varying investment experience.
 Not only do they have an industry low trade fee of $4.95 per trade, and no account minimums, their TradeKing LIVE options trading platform easily gives you bang for your buck.

-Overall, it might be best to focus on TradeKing if you are OK avoiding ETFs and mutual funds — in those contexts, you want to find a broker that will offer you no-fee funds and no-commission ETFs, neither of which can be found here.
+TradeKing offers a variety of financial instruments but it lacks ETFs and mutual funds hence investors need to consider whether this is an acceptable limitation for them — in those contexts, you want to find a broker that will offer you no-fee funds and no-commission ETFs, neither of which can be found here.
 However, if your sole focus is on stocks and options (or perhaps forex), TradeKing is an exciting option to consider.

 It’s easy to get suspicious of record-low trade fees provided by companies like TradeKing, and the impulse is often to upgrade simply to get the impression of better service.
 However, TradeKing’s low fee structure comes with very few strings, as they have just enough selection (and a sufficiently solid trading platform) to keep up with their competitors.

 StockHax strives to provide unbiased and reliable information on cryptocurrency, finance, trading, and stocks.
 However, we cannot provide financial advice and urge users to do their own research and due diligence.Read More